Pictorial Walks

 Occasionally the path widens out

-Sometimes by peaking through the hedges and undergrowth you are rewarded with tremendous views across Christchurch Harbour down towards Mudeford Quay.
+Sometimes by peeking through the hedges and undergrowth you are rewarded with tremendous views across Christchurch Harbour down towards Mudeford Quay.
 Often the bulk of the Isle Of Wight can be made out topping over Mudeford sandspit.

-A view across Christchurch Harbour from the footpath.
+Picture (below left), a view across Christchurch Harbour from the footpath.
 Notice in the distance the distinct outline of the "Black House" at the end of Mudeford Spit.
 This building today, is a pair of Holiday cottages but in the past it has been a coastguard lookout and and also formed the base for local small ship building.
 Ships of over 100 tons were built alongside its harbourside wall well into the 19th century.

 Looking eastward from the footpath across Christchurch Harbour